 At any one time Caius has two Organ Scholars who play a vital role in the flourishing activities of Caius choir, accompanying and playing solo pieces for the regular services and for Radio 3 broadcasts, concerts at home and abroad, and CD recordings.
 As with Choral Awards, Organ Awards can only be held in conjunction with an academic place at the College.
 If you are interested in finding out more about applying for an Organ Award more details are available on the University website.

-The principal planning and organisational work of the Chapel Choir is carried out by the Precentor, Dr Geoffrey Webber, and a Choir Administrator, and so Organ Scholars have time for the development of solo and accompanying skills to the highest standards.
+The principal planning and organisational work of the Chapel Choir is carried out by the Precentor, Matthew Martin and a Choir Administrator, and so Organ Scholars have time for the development of solo and accompanying skills to the highest standards.

 The Organ Scholars also have opportunities to develop their conducting skills, both with the main choir and with the college Voluntary Choir which sings at the Communion services on Sunday mornings.
 In addition, the Organ Scholars take a leading role in the musical life of the College in general, often conducting a large–scale choral and orchestral work in the termly College Concert.

 The Chapel organ is a modern tracker instrument built in 1981 by Johannes Klais of Bonn.
 It is a versatile three–manual instrument, containing a few ranks from the previous Walker organ.
 The College has a new model B Steinway concert grand, and a two–manual harpsichord by Mackinnon & Waitzman, after Danzelague of 1711.